How to Update WordPress Automatically and Manually: A Complete Guide

 • Verify Version: Check the WP version in the dashboard.

-• Check Functionality: Navigate the site to check if all elements work as expected.
+• Check Functionality: Navigate the site to ensure all elements function as expected.

 • Plugin & Theme Functionality: Reactivate plugins and ensure compatibility with the new WordPress version.

-• Test Forms, E-commerce, and Transactions: Verify interactive elements function correctly.
+• Test Forms, E-commerce, and Transactions: Verify that interactive elements function correctly.

 How to Roll Back a WordPress Update